-Fatema Merchant is a partner in the Government Contracts, Investigations and International Trade and White Collar Defense and Corporate Investigations Practice Groups in the firm's Washington, D.C. office.
+Fatema Merchant is a partner in the Governmental and White Collar Defense and Corporate Investigations Practice Groups in the firm's Washington, D.C. office.
 Fatema leads the Sanctions Team at Sheppard Mullin.

 Fatema focuses on supporting clients in their international business and global transactions to mitigate risk and address trade and regulatory issues.
 Her practice includes compliance counseling, investigations and cross-border transactional work related to anti-corruption, export controls, economic sanctions, anti-money laundering, foreign investment (CFIUS) and tariff and import regulations.

 At Sheppard Mullin, Fatema is chair of the Washington, D.C. office's Diversity Working Group and co-leader of the firm-wide attorneys of color group, known as the Diversity and Inclusion Attorney Network (DIAN).
 She also serves on the Pro Bono Committee and is actively involved in various pro bono matters, including representation of asylum seekers.

 Prior to joining the firm, Fatema seconded as a Special Assistant Attorney General with the District of Columbia Office of the Attorney General.

 White Collar Defense and Corporate Investigations

 Fatema represents companies and individuals across industries in criminal matters and corporate investigations involving the U.S. Department of Justice, the Securities and Exchange Commission and the Treasury Department’s Office of Foreign Assets Control (OFAC).
 Her recent matters included allegations of violations of the Foreign Corrupt Practices Act, anti-money laundering, the International Traffic in Arms Regulations (ITAR) and economic sanctions on Iran.
 Fatema has conducted numerous internal investigations and handled matters around the world, including in Asia, Africa and the Middle East.

 Export Controls, Economic Sanctions, Trade & Anti-Corruption Counseling